Events

 Hosted by the Center for Climate and Energy Solutions at Woodwell Climate pavilion, Db6

-The conclusion of the first Global Stocktake (GST) at COP28 in 2023 marked a critical moment in the Paris “ambition cycle.”
+The conclusion of the first GST at COP28 in 2023 marked a critical moment in the Paris “ambition cycle.”
 The GST outcome urged Parties and non-Party stakeholders to join efforts to accelerate climate action, encouraging international cooperation and enhanced cooperation on the implementation of multilateral environmental conventions and agreements.
-It called for countries to respond to a number of key, transformational global targets and signals.
+It called for countries to respond to a number of key, transformational global targets and signals – including strengthening adaptation action by building accessible, user-driven early warning systems (EWS) for all by 2027.

 Co-hosted by Woodwell Climate and the Environmental and Energy Study Institute at Side Event Room 6.